 Meet the board of directors.
 Click to download a transcript.

 Wendy is a lifelong learner and facilitator of her children’s lifelong learning.
 After graduating from Gallaudet University in Washington, DC, she went to support Deaf community services in employment, vocational rehabilitation, community education, advocacy, and empowerment for over 20 years.
 To supplement the work she did, she obtained her Master's in Public Administration from California State University, East Bay.
 After years of working at non-profit and public services, she went off the beaten path into a Deaf TV production assisting the creative team launching a film production of No Talking Allowed.
 After the wrap-up, she went to help her family with their business.

 Wendy is currently at metro Seattle, Washington with her husband and their three children.
 As a lifelong learner, she continues to pursue training to improve Deaf services.
 Outside of work and volunteering, she enjoys hiking, appreciating the arts, knitting, gardening, and catching up on some great reads.
 Wendy looks forward in helping MDHAC thrive and help educate both the deaf and hearing worlds the wonders and amazement of Deaf history, art, and culture.

 Vice-President of Internal Affairs

-Lorrie loves to be involved in deaf community by being a leader and give various of supports to deaf community by being on various committees.
+Lorrie loves to be involved in deaf community by being a leader and give various of supports to deaf community and deaf organizations.

 Vice-President of External Affairs